Youmacon

-Youmacon is an annual four-day anime convention held during November at the Detroit Marriott at the Renaissance Center and Huntington Place in Detroit, Michigan.
+Youmacon is an annual four-day anime convention held during November at Huntington Place in Detroit, Michigan, United States.
 Youmacon's creation was inspired by other conventions including Anime Central and Ohayocon, with the convention's name coming from the Japanese word for demon or ghost.
 Founded by Morgan Kollin in 2005, it is the largest anime/gaming convention in Michigan.
 Midwest Media Expo was the convention's sister event.

 Programming

 The convention typically offers anime music videos, Artist Alley, Charity Masquerade Ball, concerts, costume competitions, Dealers Room, gaming tournaments, karaoke, Live Action Mario Party and Donkey Kong, live musical performances, maid café, masquerade, Mystery Science Theater 4000, rave, table-top gaming, talent competitions, and video gaming.

 The convention runs programming for 24 hours a day in Huntington Place.
 The walk between the Detroit Marriott at the Renaissance Center and Huntington Place is about 15 minutes.
 The conventions 2013 Cosplay Ball benefited the Detroit Institute of Arts.
 In 2009, 2010, and 2014, it benefited the Cornerstone Schools of Detroit.
 The 2017 masquerade ball benefited the Children's Hospital of Michigan.
 The 2019 masquerade ball benefited the Children's Hospital of Michigan.